Photographer: Takashi Hososhima

 Japanese Spider Crab Physical Description

-But, the species does display a small degree of sexual dimorphism.
-In this case, the males display slightly longer chelipeds, also known as claws.
+Like many related creatures, it also displays a certain degree of the physiological characteristic known as sexual dimorphism.
+In its specific case, the males typically display slightly longer chelipeds, also known as claws.
 This trait also occurs in some related species.

 - Kingdom: Animalia